siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-05-the-impact-of-5g-on-iot-security-challenges-and-opportunities.md

-This blog post will explore how 5G technology impacts IoT security, examining both the **challenges** and the **opportunities** it presents for businesses, individuals, and the broader cybersecurity landscape.
+This article will explore how 5G technology impacts IoT security, examining both the **challenges** and the **opportunities** it presents for businesses, individuals, and the broader cybersecurity landscape.
 ## Understanding 5G and IoT